ccmxy/Chatting_with_Sockets/readme.md

 ### Using C server (BETA):

-3. In one of the windows enter `./chatserve [portnumber]` +If there are permission issues enter `./chatserve chmod 777` and try again
+3. In one of the windows enter `./chatserve [portnumber]`
+  *If there are permission issues enter `./chatserve chmod 777` and try again*

 ### Using either
-4. In the other window, enter `./chatclient [portnumber] [name of host where chatserve is] +If there are permission issues enter `./chatclient chmod 777` and try again
+4. In the other window, enter `./chatclient [portnumber] [name of host where chatserve is]
+  *If there are permission issues enter `./chatclient chmod 777` and try again*

 5. You will be promted for your name in the chat client window.
 Enter it.